 The basic criterion for receiving a waiver is the absolute inability to pay for the LSAT and Credential Assembly Service (CAS).
 Only those with extreme need should apply.

 - Be a U.S., Canadian, or Australian citizen; or

 - Be a permanent resident alien of the United States with an Alien Registration Receipt Card (I–151 or I–551); or

 - Have been granted deferred action under Deferred Action for Childhood Arrivals (DACA); or

 - Have applied for deferred action under DACA; or

 - Be a permanent resident of Canada; or

-- Be a refugee in Canada
+- Be a Protected Person/Convention Refugee in Canada

 You will need to fill out a fee waiver application and provide supporting tax forms and other documentation, as requested by LSAC.